Updates for Fall 2021 Students

 6171 Sunburst St., Joshua Tree

 We have about 100 COVID-19 at-home test kits available in Academic Affairs.
 These test kits do not expire and are prepaid for mailing.
 If you would like to take home a test kit for yourself or a member of your household, please stop by the Administrative Offices in 100 Quad to pick one up.
-There is a pre-paid envelope in the box for mail-in, or you can drop off the completed test at the Bell Center.
+There is a pre-paid envelope in the box for mail-in.

 For additional information about vaccinations, residents of San Bernardino County may call (909) 387-3911 or email: coronavirus@DPH.sbcounty.gov.